About worms in kids

 - Cut fingernails regularly.

-- Try to encourage your child not to scratch around her bottom or suck her thumb or fingers.
+- Try to encourage your child not to scratch around his bottom or suck his thumb or fingers.

 - Treat everyone in the family with antiparasitic tablets when someone in the family has worms.